UBS: "Fed rate cuts likely delayed to September"

 Summary

-• UBS said it now expects the U.S. Federal Reserve (Fed) to delay its rate cuts until September.
+• UBS said it has pushed back its forecast for the U.S. Federal Reserve (Fed) to begin rate cuts to September.

-• UBS added that while conditions may improve in 2026, there remains significant uncertainty around the timing of rate cuts.
+• UBS added that while conditions are expected to improve in 2026, there remains significant uncertainty over the timing of rate cuts.

 Forecast Trend Report by Period